nberlette/supercharge-docs/collections.md

 ## Introduction
 Node.js is an event-driven platform, handling most of its processing asynchronously.
 The JavaScript Array class has no built-in support for asynchronous operations.
-That’s the reason working with arrays in Node.js can be cumbersome.
+That’s one reason working with arrays in Node.js can be cumbersome.

 The [`@supercharge/collections`](https://github.com/superchargejs/collections) package fills this gap.
 This package provides a fluent interface for working with JavaScript arrays.
 Create a new collection instance based on an array and run the items through a pipeline of operations.